Dipak-Mamdapure/Kotlin_Tutorials/README.md

 If you are using the command line compiler, start with Working with the Command Line Compiler(https://kotlinlang.org/docs/tutorials/command-line.html) and then work your way through the Kotlin Koans(https://kotlinlang.org/docs/tutorials/koans.html).

 If you are using IntelliJ IDEA, start with Getting Started(https://kotlinlang.org/docs/tutorials/getting-started.html) and then work your way through the Kotlin Koans(https://kotlinlang.org/docs/tutorials/koans.html).

+# How you can learn it?
+I know you all are really excited to start learning Kotlin from beginning , even i am also very excited to share my tutorials with you all , and I am trying to make things very very simple and understandable to all of you.

+Be touch with me, i am starting Kotin with intial tutorial on Github and YouTube Channel as well. you all will get the source code from github repository here and video demos and step by step in depth explanation on youtube channel.

+# announcements
+Very Soon I am statring youtube channel for following Programming Part.
+1. Kotlin for beginners
+2. Android With Kotlin
+3. Let You know after start.